JGAVEN/Lego-GPT/docs/SPRINT_PLAN_NEXT.md

 These upcoming sprints focus on deployment and usability improvements.

-## Sprint 62 – Kubernetes templates
-* Provide sample manifests for deploying the stack on Kubernetes.

 ## Sprint 63 – CLI shell completion
 * Offer bash/zsh completion scripts for `lego-gpt-cli`.